Our Vision

 Brett Muir is the Research Group Leader of the Instrumentation and Electronics Group within the Engineering and Technology Program at CSIRO.
 He has a keen interest in development of reliable and versatile electronic systems, and integration of commercial scientific instruments with consumer electronics and in-house engineering to form novel scientific research systems.

-Jonathan Kool
+Johnathan Kool

 Johnathan Kool is the Director of the Australian Antarctic Data Centre (AADC).
 Johnathan has continuously worked at the interface of science and information technology.
 He has a scientific background in marine biology and oceanography, as well as technical experience working with high-performance computing systems and large-scale data delivery.
-Johnathan leads CAST’s Program 4.